 Likewise, we shouldn’t expect or long for our children to possess the faculty to do it all.
 We shouldn't try to make our children into something they are not.
 Nurture their natural abilities.
 Help develop, strengthen, and build upon them.
 And do not judge them for what they are incapable of doing.
 This, along with allowing yourself to be guided by their interests and passions, is what inspires a true love of life-long learning.

 You don’t need to stay busy all of the time.

 Children need personal time and space to develop their own interests and sense of self.
 Shannen Espelien, in fact, recommends children experience a certain extent of boredom.
 As a registered psychologist put it, “Boredom is the elixir of creativity and passion.
 Boredom is the pathway to drive and ambition.”.
 Afford your children the opportunity to be unoccupied at times so they may discover what it is they enjoy doing to fill that time.

 As a parent assuming full responsibility for their children’s growth and development, and as a homeschooler battling the stereotype of raising unsocialized kids, it may be tempting to over-schedule.
 It may be tempting to participate in every new community program, or attend every co-op meeting and outing, or enroll your children in every imaginable sport and extra-curricular activity.
 Science is telling you, it's okay to not be doing something every day of every week!
 You are no less of a parent or homeschooler for incorporating down time.
 In fact, your children's development may benefit greatly from it.

 These are just three gems from the nearly six-hour long Islamic Homeschool Convention.
-Don’t just take my word for it!
-You can access all of the recordings for yourself.
+Don't just take my word for it!
+You can access the content here.